AlgoMaster Logo

 Relational databases can provide useful full-text search for many applications.

-Dedicated search engines become a better fit when search is a core product feature, the dataset is large, ranking quality matters, or users need features such as autocomplete, highlighting, faceted navigation, and log exploration.
+Dedicated search engines become a better fit when search is a core product feature, the dataset is large, ranking quality matters, or users expect features like autocomplete, highlighted matches, filter counts, and fast log exploration.

 Search engines are usually secondary indexes.
-The source of truth stays in a database or object store.
-The search engine stores a searchable copy optimized for retrieval.
+The main copy of the data still lives in a database or object store, while the search engine keeps a searchable copy shaped for fast lookup and ranking.

 Premium Content